miretech/readytms/replit.md

 The system features a professional UI built with Shadcn UI and Radix primitives, styled with Tailwind CSS.
 It uses a consistent design system with a primary blue color scheme, specific colors for success, warning, and danger states, and the Inter font family.
 It supports both light and dark modes, detecting system preferences.
 Common UI patterns include searchable tables with status badges and action buttons, form-based dialogs with validation, helpful empty states, skeleton loaders for loading states, and toast notifications for user feedback.

 ### Technical Implementations
 The application is a full-stack web application.
 The frontend is built with React 18 and TypeScript, using Wouter for routing, TanStack Query v5 for state management, React Hook Form with Zod for form validation, and date-fns for date handling.
 The backend uses Express.js with a PostgreSQL database (Neon-backed on Replit) and Drizzle ORM for type-safe queries.
-Authentication is handled via Replit Auth (OAuth with Google, GitHub, email/password) with Express sessions backed by a PostgreSQL store.
+Authentication uses custom email/password authentication with bcrypt (cost factor 12), Express sessions backed by a PostgreSQL store (connect-pg-simple), and protected routes with auth guards.
 End-to-end type safety is maintained using shared schemas.

 ### Feature Specifications
 The system provides a comprehensive set of modules: